franciscojavierarceo/Python/demos/kfp-demos/feast-stocks/README.md

 The pipeilne has 4 major components

-1. Fetch the data
+1. Fetch the data (check if cached)
- - Check if cached
 2. Process the data
 3. Train the model
 4. Score the data